 Our philosophy at Queen Anne Dental is to not let money be an obstacle for you when it comes to obtaining the quality dental care that you deserve.
 Our practice is in-network with most of the insurance and PPO and we offer several affordable payment option too.
 If you do not have dental insurance, don’t worry!
 Our Queen Anne Dental In-House Dental Membership Plan can help you save 20-50% off average treatment fees in our area.

 Unlike a typical insurance plan, if you are member of our Queen Anne Dental Plan, you will not have to deal with claim forms, deductibles, maximums, or waiting periods.
-You can learn about the plan more by visiting our website
+You can learn about the plan here.

 Now: Dentists nowadays have a much better understanding of patient psychology.
 Modern dentists realize that if the patient is involved in the care they are receiving, then they will understand it better and the final outcome will be better as well.
 What patients really want is to be understood by their dentist, and to have their needs addressed in a way that is realistic, and that fits their budget, lifestyle, etc. In fact, this is what any human being would want.
 It would be hypocritical for us dentists to ignore the personal aspect of patient treatment.
 Modern dentists really emphasize patient participation in their own care, customer service, and seek to take away the negative stereotypes surrounding dentistry.